 If you, your spouse, or parent (if you’re under 26) gets health insurance through their job, you won’t need to use the government insurance exchanges.

-If you are self-employed, or your job doesn’t offer employee health insurance, you can access a list of available healthcare plans by visiting your state’s Affordable Care Act/Obamacare marketplace, if available, or the federal marketplace by going to HealthCare.gov and entering your ZIP code.
-To access information about your state’s federal health insurance exchange, or to learn about applying for Medicaid where you live, visit this state-by-state guide on Healthcare.com.
+If you are self-employed, or your job doesn’t offer employee health insurance, you can access a list of available healthcare plans by visiting an online Affordable Care Act/Obamacare marketplace and entering your ZIP code.

 Are these my only options?

-No, but healthcare plans offered to you through your employer and the federal marketplace are usually the most affordable options.
+No, but healthcare plans offered to you through your employer and online are usually the most affordable options.
 Still, there are alternatives.
 Some professional memberships, including the American Bar Association and Freelancer’s Union offer a limited number of health insurance plans.
 Healthcare startups such as Oscar and Bright Health are another option for consumers.